swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .python}

-Note that you can't access an element that doesn't exist!
+Note that you can't access an element that doesn't exist.
 If you try to access element 7 of this list, python will reply that this index is out of range.
-Remember, you start counting from 0, so daily_temps[6] represents the seventh value in this list!
+Remember, you start counting from 0, so daily_temps[6] represents the seventh value in this list.

 ~~~
 print(daily_temps[6])